reevafaisal/reevafaisal.github.io/README.md

   <img src="Screenshot 2024-10-11 at 7.53.01 PM.png" alt="Image 1" width="500px">
 </p>

+EDA and Visualizations Toolkit | 09/2024
+As part of our coursework (EECS 398), we used the Electoral College dataset to analyze the impact of the Electoral College on election outcomes, including the difference between popular votes and Electoral College votes, and how it determines the U.S. presidential election results.
+Cleaned and processed university data from the LendingClub dataset by handling missing values for key metrics including alumni employment and overall score.
+Developed interactive visualizations using Plotly to compare public and private universities, analyzing relationships between alumni employment rankings and overall institutional scores.

 DIY Hazelnut | [GitHub Repo](https://github.com/reevafaisal/diyHazelnut) | 06/2024
 An implementation of Hazelnut: A Bidirectionally Typed Structure Editor Calculus.
 Implemented core features of Hazelnut in Reason (OCaml), focusing on bidirectional type synthesis and cursor erasure for functional expressions.
 Developed key modules for handling higher-order types, expressions, and their cursors, ensuring accurate type compatibility.
 The building of a hazelnut expression and its type synthesis can be viewed by using the webapp.